nitad54448/prime_numbers/README.md

 4. Resize Panel: Drag the vertical bar between the left control panel and the right canvas to resize the viewing area.

-## Technical Notes

-* The `isPrime` function correctly identifies that 1 is not a prime number, as per the mathematical definition.
-A prime number must be a natural number greater than 1 with exactly two distinct positive divisors: 1 and itself.

-* The application uses the HTML `<canvas>` element for rendering, providing a fast and efficient drawing surface.